-VI.
 POST SEASON COACHING STIPEND

-In compliance with the Keystone Oaks Education Association Collective Bargaining Agreement 2020-2026, it is recommended that the Board approve payment to the following individuals for coaching in the post season at \$100.00 per week:
+On the motion of Mrs. Shaw, seconded by Mr. Hill, in compliance with the Keystone Oaks Education Association Collective Bargaining Agreement 2020-2026, the Board approved payment to the following individuals for coaching in the post season at \$100.00 per week: